jackdesmarais/FATE_in_the_BAWG/_PCs/lawrel_sundew.md

 4. First crush/person to get dinner with
 	1. Steed Aspen the Crockasmile Catcher who got killed by a sting from the peanutbutter jellyfish
 	2. Has a really hot son who she is also crushing on a bit
+5. Lawrel had a lot of semi-stray pets
+	1. She had a [Phrawg]((/FATE_in_the_BAWG/creatures/Phrawg.html) named Phrewd a 35 lb frog-like creature